 Fertilizers are added to potted plants to replace the lost nutrients.

 Importance of Fertilizers

-It is very difficult to meet the demands of the increasing population with such less resources.
-Loss of soil fertility, pests, and lack of nutrients have resulted in a decrease in agricultural production.
+It is very difficult to meet the demands of the increasing population with such fewer resources.
+Loss of soil fertility, pests, and lack of nutrients has resulted in a decrease in agricultural production.
 This has increased the importance of fertilizers in agriculture.

 Fertilizers can be important to the plants in the following ways:

 Fertilizers increase plants’ tolerance towards pests.
 This has reduced their reliance on insecticides and herbicides, thereby, producing healthier crops.
 Consequently, diseases have reduced, providing aesthetic value to the crops.